populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 This is a common approach to scan the genome for candidate genes to have been under positive selection in different populations.

-First of all, we will copy the function we will use for plotting  a Manhattan plot of local *F<sub>ST</sub>* values across the genome in sliding windows in R:
+First of all, we will copy the function we will use for plotting  a Manhattan plot of local *F<sub>ST</sub>* values across the genome in sliding windows in R.
+Copy the following function, you do not need to understand it (but are welcome to try if you are interested, and ask if you have questions):

 ``` R
 manhattanFstWindowPlot <- function(mainv, xlabv, ylabv, ylimv=NULL, window.size, step.size,chrom, fst, colpal = c("lightblue", "darkblue")){